Gilead Foundation Awards SF State $3.5 Million for Future Science Building

 Professor Emerita Jan Randall wants to make sure that today’s female scientists don’t have to endure the same sexism as she did in her career as a scientist and educator, which has led her to include a gift of $1 million to SF State in her will.

-PAST COLLEGE OF SCIENCE AND ENGINEERING (CoSE) STORIES
+MORE COLLEGE OF SCIENCE & ENGINEERING (CoSE) STORIES

 Robyn Crook, associate professor of Biology, wins grant to study groundbreaking neuroscience